CharlesEmmanuelTiu/Stick-War-2--Enhanced-Edition-Mod-/README.md

   - Has poison immunity and poison deathburst behavior.
 - `Medusa Boss`
   - Final boss version has stronger health, attacks, summons, and phase pressure.
-  - `Look At Me` warns the player when units are turned to stone.
+  - `Look At Me` turns all units that faces her into stone.

 ## Boss Abilities